Pickleball Gear

 Design and feel

-The Pickle's huge, lime-colored hopper flips over to turn into a cover for the whole neat unit, making it easy to fit in the trunk of your car or pack away when not using it.
+The Lobster's huge, lime-colored hopper flips over to turn into a cover for the whole neat unit, making it easy to fit in the trunk of your car or pack away when not using it.
 The 8 inch wheels make it great for rolling around through car parks or other rough terrain.

 Performance